faerazo/GuPT/data/website/introduction-to-programming-lt2001.md

 \- adjacent subjects, e.g. cognitive science, languages, philosophy or mathematics (provided that the student can show a background in either programming or formal linguistics corresponding to 30 credits, that is half a year full-time study), or

-\- certificate from their department assessingÂ that they fulfill equivalent qualifications.
+\- certificate from their department assessing that they fulfill equivalent qualifications.

 To provide the requirement in English by an internationally recognized test, for example TOEFL, IELTS, the English proficiency should be equivalent to the level of English 5/English Course A from Swedish Upper Secondary School.